Tommiiks/280Grammi/README.md

     Menu Management Page: Implemented a user-friendly page for menu management, enabling seamless updates.
 The admin can easily upload a new menu PDF, ensuring the website reflects the latest culinary offerings.

     Interactive Elements: Incorporates JavaScript for dynamic and engaging user interactions.

-Collaborative Development:
-This project was a collaborative effort, and the Frontend development, including the design and user interface, was led by me.
-The code reflects the combined skills and creativity of the development team, with contributions from [PeppinoTechTrends](https://github.com/PeppinoTechTrends) and [Michele0303](https://github.com/Michele0303)